DavidPalaciosM/Cell2Fire/docsrc/source/rstfiles/HarvestedCells.rst

 IOt should contain the year number and the cell numbers as inputs;
 e.g. 1, 1, 2, 3, 5, 8 indicates that before year 1, cells 1,2,3,5, and
 8 are already harvested.
-Once we have created the CSV file we could save it as harvestedCells.csv in the following path ../data/Harvest40x40.
+Once we have created the CSV file we could save it as myharvestedCells.csv in the following path ../data/Harvest40x40.

 **Note: The 1st row of the .csv file is not parsed by cell2fire, therefore we could provide "Year number" and "Cell Numbers" in the 1st row.
 In the second row we can provide our inputs.**

 Now to simulate the program we would need to provide the inputs required by each function.
-For --HarvestedCells we would have to provide the location of the harvestedCells.csv file as an input.
+For --HarvestedCells we would have to provide the location of a csv file as an input.

 Illustrations 1:
 ----------------
-For our 1st illustration we save our harvestedCells.csv file with just three harvested cells.
+For our 1st illustration we save our myharvestedCells.csv file with just three harvested cells.
 We have take the year number and cell numbers as 1,936,976,1056.
-Once we save the harvestedCells.csv file with the following command:
+Once we save the myharvestedCells.csv file with the following command:

 Input Command:

 ::

-    python main.py --input-instance-folder ../data/Harvest40x40/ --output-folder ../Harvest40x40 --ignitions --sim-years 1 --nsims 5 --grids --finalGrid --weather rows --nweathers 1 --Fire-Period-Length 1.0 --output-messages --ROS-CV 0.8 --seed 123 --stats --allPlots --IgnitionRad 1 --grids --combine --heuristic 1 --GASelection --HarvestedCells ../data/Harvest40x40/harvestedCells.csv
+    python main.py --input-instance-folder ../data/Harvest40x40/ --output-folder ../Harvest40x40 --ignitions --sim-years 1 --nsims 1 --grids --finalGrid --weather rows --nweathers 1 --Fire-Period-Length 1.0 --output-messages --ROS-CV 0.8 --seed 123 --stats --allPlots --IgnitionRad 1 --grids --combine --heuristic 1 --GASelection --HarvestedCells ../data/Harvest40x40/myharvestedCells.csv

 Output: